MuditMJJoshi/CS639.github.io/README.md

 During our project the work has been split up this way so far:
 John - Creating the filtering system
-Peter - Working on the bar charts
+Peter - Working on the charts
 Mudit - Creating the website
 Isaac - Interpreting data and creating writeups